BayMax0916/BayMax0916.github.io/_pages/about.md

 I have received over ten honors and awards, including the National Scholarship, Outstanding Graduate of Shaanxi Province, the Jiachi Yang Academician Scholarship and so on.
 Moreover, I have received three times’ Best/Excellent Paper Awards from IEEE conferences as an author/coauthor.
 Additionally, I have won nine provincial and higher-level awards in competitions, such as the "Challenge Cup" National College Student Academic and Technology Competition, the National/International Mathematical Modeling Competition, the National College Student Computer Design Competition, the National College Student Mathematics Competition, among others.

 My research interests include 4-D millimeter-wave MIMO radar systems and sensing algorithms.
-I have published more than 10 papers and I have been involved in projects such as National Key R\&D Program of China and Natural Science Foundation of China.
+I have published more than 10 papers and I have been involved in projects such as National Key R&D Program of China and Natural Science Foundation of China.

 # 📖 Educations